liampc/100-days-of-code/log.md

 Today I worked on my 3rd project.
 Still having a hard time how to make models and how to create relationship between models.
 I also tried to insert image but I still cant unserstand how MEDIA_ROOT and URL works.
 I was able to display the basic info aside from images of the listings but I still dont know how to relate to other models.

+## Day 3: Sept 30, 2020

+Still figuring out the relationships of models.
+The hard thing about django is that the system are tightly connected to each other, the code might work but might not work properly in rendering.

+## Day 4: Oct 1, 2020

+Was able to finally make the relationship between two of my models.
+I was able to render the info into the page.
+Learned how to access the user from the created User model and access the current user logged in.
+Learned how to create new models in the shell and in the views.py by reading the Django documentation.